-The section is important because it specifies that the affiliate is an independent contractor and not an employee.
-The section will release the company from providing employee benefits as dictated by law.
+The section is important because it specifies that the affiliate is an independent contractor, not an employee.
+The section will release the company from providing employee benefits as the law dictates.

-This section compensates a party for harm or loss arising in connection with the other party’s actions or failure to act.
-Indemnification shifts liability from one party to the indemnifying party
+This section compensates a party for harm or loss arising from the other party’s actions or failure to act.
+Indemnification shifts liability from one party to the indemnifying party.

 Assignment and Succession

-This section specifies that the affiliate is not allowed to take this agreement and transfer it to somebody else.
-If the affiliate wants to pass the agreement to another party, that party would have to enter into its own agreement with the company.
+This section specifies that the affiliate cannot transfer this agreement to somebody else.
+If the affiliate wants to pass the agreement to another party, that party must enter into a contract with the company.

 Choice of Law

 This section specifies the laws of the state that will govern this agreement.
-If the affiliate is located in one state and the company is located in another state, the company might want to draw up a contract to make sure the laws of its state preside over this agreement.
+If the affiliate is located in one state and the company is located in another, the company might want to draw up a contract to ensure its state’s laws preside over this agreement.

-If there is a dispute between the two parties, this section will specify how it will be resolved.
-If the matter has to go before the courts, this section should specify the court system responsible for hearing the arguments.
-If mediation or binding arbitration is involved, this section should specify the preferred method.
+If there is a dispute between the two parties, this section will specify how to resolve it.
+If the matter has to go before the courts, this section should identify the court system responsible for hearing the arguments.

-This section specifies that the company has the right to make changes or amend the contract and that the company will notify the affiliate using a preferred method.
-This section will also specify how long the affiliate has to review the changes to the contract before those changes become effective.
+This section specifies that the company can make changes or amend the contract and will notify the affiliate using a preferred method.
+This section will also determine how long the affiliate has to review the changes to the agreement before those changes become effective.